hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

 - **PostgreSQL Database**: Stores all application data with proper relations
 - **Supabase Storage**: Manages user-uploaded images and media
 - **Supabase Functions**: Handles server-side logic and scheduled tasks
-- **Supabase Realtime**: Provides real-time updates for collaborative features
+- **Supabase Realtime**: Provides real-time updates for collaborative features and live data synchronization

 ## Design Patterns in Use